-Gerrit Dou

-(Leiden 1613 - 1675 Leiden)

-oil on panel

-signed and dated in brown paint along lower

-edge: "GDou 1657"
+Gerrit Dou (Leiden 1613 - 1675 Leiden) 1657 oil on panel 34 x 26.9 cm signed and dated in brown paint along lower edge: "GDou 1657" GD-108

-GD-108

-Currently on view at: The National Museum of

-China, Beijing

-How To Cite
+How to cite

 Surh, Dominique.
-"Cat Crouching on the Ledge of an Artist's Atelier."
-In The Leiden Collection Catalogue.
-Edited by Arthur K. Wheelock Jr. New York, 2017.
+"Cat Crouching on the Ledge of an Artist's Atelier" (2017).
+In The Leiden Collection Catalogue, 2nd ed.
+Edited by Arthur K. Wheelock Jr. New York, 2017-20. https://theleidencollection.com/artwork/cat-crouching-on-the-ledge-of-an-artists-atelier/ (archived May 2020).

-https://www.theleidencollection.com/archive/.

-This page is available on the site's Archive.
-PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
-Archival copies will never be deleted.
+A PDF of every version of this entry is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.

-Gerrit Dou, consummate master of artifice, was renowned for the illusionism of his niche pictures.
-As in this remarkable painting, Dou would place figural elements within the opening of a niche, a motif that served both as a framing device and an illusionistic construct.
+Gerrit Dou, consummate master of artifice, was renowned for the illusionism of his niche pictures.^[1] As in this remarkable painting, Dou would place figural elements within the opening of a niche, a motif that served both as a framing device and an illusionistic construct.
 Dou not only situated these niches at the very front of the picture plane, but he also placed pictorial elements, like the tail of the cat in this picture, so that they extended into the viewer's realm.
 To reinforce the connection to the external world, Dou always placed his light source so that it appeared to illuminate the front of the niche, generally from the upper left.
 The niche motif, thus, allowed Dou to examine issues of reality and illusionism that were central to his artistic concerns, ones that he reinforced in the meticulous rendering of different materials and textures, ranging from hard stone to soft fur.

-In this striking painting Dou portrayed a grey-and-white-striped cat crouching in profile on a stone niche opening into an artist's studio, a subject that is unique in the artist's oeuvre.
-The cat's individualized character and the specificity of the portrayal suggest that it was modeled after a particular animal.
-Using a brush consisting of only a few bristles, Dou applied countless minuscule strokes of multicolored paint to create the cat's plush fur (fig 1).
+In this striking painting Dou portrayed a grey-and-white-striped cat crouching in profile on a stone niche opening into an artist's studio, a subject that is unique in the artist's oeuvre.^[2] The cat's individualized character and the specificity of the portrayal suggest that it was modeled after a particular animal.^[3] Using a brush consisting of only a few bristles, Dou applied countless minuscule strokes of multicolored paint to create the cat's plush fur (fig 1).
 With its tail that seems to twitch, alert eyes, and unmistakable curiosity animating its presence, the cat appears alive as it focuses its attention on something to the right of the picture plane.